rpn1966/platotheory2026/_pages/about.md

 ## Acknowledgement

-This website uses a design based that produced by Azib Norazman / UK & Ireland Discs.
+This website uses a design based on one produced by   <br>
+Azib Norazman / UK & Ireland Discs.